MoSal/exhale/README.md

 rates, so the lower-rate USAC coding tools (ACELP, TCX, Enhanced SBR and MPEG Surround with Unified Stereo coding) won't be integrated.

+**Important:** Due to the missing lower-rate coding tools, the audio quality at the lowest of exhale's bit-rate modes (18 kbit/s mono, 36 kbit/s stereo) doesn't reflect the full capabilities of the Extended HE-AAC standard.
+Therefore, use the lowest bit-rate modes *only when required*.
+Also, please don't attempt to modify exhale's source code or to configure the command-line encoder to produce lower bit-rates.
+Use only existing presets and input sampling rates of 32...48 kHz.

 ____________________________________________________________________